-As a parent, there may be other activities and services you can use in your local area.
+As a parent, there are activities and services you can use in your local area.

 The USYD Student Parents Network can help you to develop friendships with other students with children.
 The group’s aim is to connect you with other parents studying at the University and share experiences, helping each other and meet new friends.